Agentic Tool Use

 Classroom variations

-Simple version: use just one tool (VOTE) and have the whole class participate.
-The model generates until it hits VOTE, then you ask a question and count hands.
+Simple version: use just one tool (FRIEND) and have the whole class participate.
+The model generates until it hits FRIEND, then everyone texts a friend asking for a single-word continuation—the first reply wins.

 Advanced version: set up multiple tools around the room.
 Different students operate different tools.
 The agent doesn’t know which tool will be called next.